 "Wakey-wakey!"
 A circular display showing the face of a smiling cartoon dog appeared directly in his field of view.
 "C'mon, man!
 Darsan's already got the list going.
 Can't fix things while you're in bed."

-"If only I had some sort of engineering robot to help out."
+"If only I had some sort of robot to help out."
 Finn muttered sarcastically.
 "Get off, Jake!"